crisidev/lvim/README.md

 ## Info

-* I am usually a couple of weeks behind Neovim HEAD.
+* My config is heavy and extremely personalized for my needs and it will probably not work for you out of the box.. **Take it as an inspiration**.
-- My config is heavily based on the great work of [abzcoding](https://github.com/abzcoding/lvim)
+* I am usually up to date with Neovim HEAD.
-* This config will probably not work for you out of the box, use it as an inspiration.
+* My config is heavily based on the great work of [abzcoding](https://github.com/abzcoding/lvim).

 ## Installation